linz/topo-workflows/workflows/basemaps/README.md

 # Create-config

-This workflow using to create a configuration for a path of TIFF files and provide a preview link with Basemaps system.
+This workflow is used to create a configuration for a path of TIFF files and provide a preview link with Basemaps system.

-It is mainly using for the Standardising workflow to provide visual QA for the standarised imagery.
+It is mainly used for the Standardising workflow to provide visual QA for the standarised imagery.

 [Source-Code](https://github.com/linz/basemaps/blob/59a3e7fa847f64f5c83fc876b071db947407d14d/packages/cli/src/cli/config/action.imagery.config.ts)